DOAJ/doaj/static_content/about/content/index.md

 The DOAJ (Directory of Open Access Journals) was launched in 2003 with 300 open access journals.
-Today, this independent database contains over 14500 open access journals covering all areas of science, technology, medicine, social science and humanities.
-Journals from all countries and in all languages are welcome.
+Today, this independent database contains over 14 500 open access journals covering all areas of science, technology, medicine, social science and humanities.
+Journals from all countries and in all languages are welcome to apply for inclusion.

-DOAJ is a community-curated list of open access journals and aims to be the starting point for all information searches for quality, peer reviewed open access material.
+DOAJ is a community-curated list of open access journals that aims to be the starting point for information searches for quality, peer reviewed open access material.

 DOAJ is a co-author to the [Principles of Transparency and Best Practice in Scholarly Publishing](/apply/transparency) which provide the basis of the [DOAJ criteria](/apply/guide) for inclusion.